 At the most basic level we work with our code as static text.
 This text is processed by the a parser which produces syntax trees.
 Plural because each source file corresponds to a separate syntax tree.
 Referring to the compiler pipeline illustration it corresponds to the Parser box.
 A syntax tree is a hierarchical representation of text consisting of syntax nodes.
 It is best pictured with the following tools:

-It shows elements out of which the tree is composed of:
+The tree is composed of:

 Syntax trees are used in what is called syntax analysis.
 You could compare a syntax tree to a diagram of code in one source file.
 Let's assume this file has a definition of a class.
 Syntax analysis can tell us a lot about that class but we won't learn about how it is used in the broader context of the entire program.
 In order to get that kind of information we need semantic analysis.